 - Whenever these convertible parts convert into shares, it reduces the earning per share of a company and therefore called as diluted shares.

 - It will result in a decrease of the shareholding percentage of the existing outstanding shareholders of the company.

 Components of Fully Diluted Shares Oustanding

-There are certain components in companies which have the option to convert in shareholders’ equity.
+There are certain components in companies that have the option to convert in shareholders’ equity.
 The most common ones are convertible Bonds, convertible preferred stocks and employee stock options of a company.